Ilias Selionis

-Ilias Selionis (Ηλίας Σελιώνης; born 29 December 1959), is a Greek former professional football player who played as a defender.
+Ilias Selionis (Ηλίας Σελιώνης; born 29 December 1958 - 12 February 2024), was a Greek former professional football player who played as a defender.

 Club career

-Selionis started his career from Kissavos Sykourion before he joined the youth section of AE Larissa in 1974 under Argentinian coach Horacio Moráles.
+Selionis started his career from Kissavos Sykourion before he joined the youth section of AEL in 1974 under Argentinian coach Horacio Moráles.
 He debuted for AEL's first team on 6 March 1976 against FAS Naoussa in the Greek second division.
 He moved to OFI in 1981 where he remained until 1984 and subsequently signed for AO Trikala.
 Selionis then played for Toxotis Larissa in Delta Ethniki and other local Larissa FCA clubs with Omonoia being his last in the early 1990s.He overall played in Greek first division for 6 years (1978-1984).

 International career

 Selionis played for Greece U-19 and Greece U-21 a total 15 times in the late 1970s.
 He was also called up by coach Kostas Polychroniou to feature in the qualification stages of the 1978 UEFA Amateur Cup, alongside Takis Persias, Kostas Maloumidis and others.